Arrest at Emaya: When Municipal Property Vanishes at the Scrap Yard

 How the theft apparently took place

 According to investigators, it happened bit by bit: the smell of diesel, a forklift, nightly or staggered removals.
-It was always similar parts that went missing — bollards, traffic signs, aluminum bars. tips from colleagues, receipts and surveillance videos traced the trail to several recycling intake points on the island.
+It was always similar parts that went missing — bollards, traffic signs, aluminum bars. tips from colleagues, receipts and surveillance videos traced the trail to several recycling intake points on the island, as detailed in coverage of municipal employees detained for stealing material in Palma.
 No dramatic heist, rather a long, unspectacular erosion of stock.

 Why did the system fail?